Can you believe that it is almost time to get out the seeds to start our spring gardens?

 I love the idea of reusing objects or food that we usually would toss in the garbage, to the chickens, or in the compost bin.

-So it should come as no surprise that I love this idea because it allows me to take food and use it for planting.
-If you are someone who eats lemons, cleans with them, or cooks with them, then you’ll want to begin to save your lemon rinds.
+It should come as no surprise that I love this idea because it allows me to take food and use it for planting.
+If you are someone who eats lemons, cleans with them, or cooks with them, then you’ll have to begin to save your lemon rinds.

 Either way, you’ll put seed starting mix inside the lemon and plant your seed.
 You’ll allow the seeds to sprout and go through the hardening off process.